iredmail/docs/en_US/howto/0-allow.user.to.send.email.without.authentication.md

 !!! attention

-    This tutorial applies to iRedMail-0.9.9 and earlier releases.
-If you're running a later release, please follow
-    [this tutorial](./allow.send.without.smtp.auth.html) instead.
+    This tutorial is applicable to iRedMail-0.9.9 and earlier releases.
+If you're running a later release, please follow [this tutorial](./allow.send.without.smtp.auth.html) instead.

 ## Postfix